WNJXYK/cloudmonitor/README.md

 ```
 3. Start Cloud Monitor by running the command `cloudmonitor -c \home\user\config.yaml`, and you can use the created configuration file to start a server monitoring web service.

+Ultimately, the monitoring program will run at "0.0.0.0:port".

 ## 快速开始

 1. 安装 Cloud Monitor，运行命令 `pip install cloudmonitor`。